 What is a Family Provision Claim?

 A family provision claim is a legal avenue available to certain family members and dependents who believe they have not been adequately provided for in a deceased person’s Will.
-The law recognises that some individuals may have a reasonable expectation of receiving financial support or assets from the estate, and a family provision claim allows the court to adjust the distribution of the estate to address this.
+The law recognises that some individuals may have a reasonable expectation of receiving financial support or assets from the estate, and a family provision claim allows the court to adjust the estate’s distribution to address this.

-A Family Provision Claim in VIC is an application to the Court to seek adequate provision from the Estate of a deceased person.
+A Family Provision Claim in VIC is an application to the Court seeking further provision from the deceased person’s estate, and the court can alter the distribution even where there is a valid Will.

 These types of claims are commonly referred to as Part IV claims, Testator Family Maintenance (TFM) claims or ‘contesting a Will‘.
-These orders may be made in either the Supreme or Country Courts, where the Court is satisfied that:
+Under Victorian law and the relevant legislation, these orders may be made in the Supreme Court or County Court, where the court considers whether:

 1. The claimant is an eligible person, and